piechartssuck/courses/content/en/work/resume-html.md

   San Diego, CA

 2022

-### These Aren’t Random Words Just Strung Together?: Using Machine Learning and Pretty Visualizations to Discover Topics in Articles.

-*American Evaluation Association Annual Conference*

-  *virtual*

-2020

 ### Why Is It That Writers Write but Fingers Don’t Fing?
 Using Machine Learning and Lexemes to Make Sense of Nonsense.